tjinjiu/Hello-World/README.md

 # first-try
-It's my first repository on github, i'm so excited !
+It's my first repository on github, i'm so excited!
+Now i've made a commit change, How does it looks like?